Want to learn how to optimize your site with WordPress SEO but don’t know how to get started?

 With SEO, your goal is to follow WordPress SEO best practices on your site.
 Doing so helps search engines easily discover your content and display it in the search results.

-There are 3 things search engines do in order to find and display your content to their users:
+There are 3 things search engines do to find and display your content to their users:

 - Crawling: Discover content on the internet by scanning each URL they find

 - Indexing: Organize the content they found during crawling so they can quickly list it in search results for relevant queries

 - Ranking: Ordering the indexed content in search results in such a way that the most relevant content appears at the top

 Daily, Google processes over 5.5 billion searches… Imagine how much more traffic you could get with a high ranking!

 To put it simply, SEO brings your website to life.
 It’s not an overnight strategy, but the results are worth it.

 Not to mention, there are guides out there (like this one) to jumpstart your WordPress SEO strategy.

 Getting the WordPress SEO Basics Down

-Before you get started, make sure your website is set up for SEO.
-Answering the following 4 questions will help you kick everything into gear.
+Before you start, ensure your website is set up for SEO.
+Answering the following questions will help you kick everything into gear.